robwierzbowski/generator-jekyllrb/app/templates/conditional/coffee/readme.md

 # Get caffienated!

-- All files will be compiled to javascript in 'app/<%= jsDir %>'.
+- Coffeescript files in this directory will be compiled to javascript in `app/<%= jsDir %>`.
-- There may be javascript files in that directory already.
-Be careful to avoid collisions.
+- You can configure compiler settings in the project's Gruntfile.js.
-- Compiler settings are set in the project's Gruntfile.js.
+- There may be boilerplate javascript files in `app/<%= jsDir %>`.
+Move or delete them to avoid collisions.